nanadanelia/TeamB-DDIT-2026/Updated-Hypothesis.md

 ## Hypothesis (Original)
 Online grocery increases basket size but introduces high last-mile delivery costs that pressure margins.

-## Hypothesis (Revised)
 Online grocery does increase basket size significantly, but under third-party platforms (Glovo/Wolt), high commissions and delivery costs eliminate most of the margin.
 Profitability is therefore not just pressured — it is structurally limited unless the retailer owns the platform and achieves operational efficiency.

-## Conclusion: Revised
-The original hypothesis is supported but requires refinement.
 While online grocery clearly increases revenue per order through larger baskets, the current delivery model (third-party platforms) captures a large share of that value.

 As a result, online grocery is revenue-accretive but not inherently profitable under aggregator models.